isotaan/growler-radio/README.md

 #### Disclaimer:
 * Use at your own risk.
-* Growler Radio requires editing MissionScripting.lua, so malicious code may be run from your DCS.
+* Growler Radio requires editing MissionScripting.lua which protects you from malicious code from being run from DCS.
 * This is to be used for non-profit entertainment purposes only.
 * This may eat up your internet bandwidth if you do not use it carefully.
-Playing hours of .mp3s via SRS endlessly
+Playing hours of .mp3s via SRS endlessly may burn through your bandwidth cap.

 # Setup Part 1 - DCS Server
 1. Download [SimpleRadioStandalone](https://github.com/ciribob/DCS-SimpleRadioStandalone) and install it on your server.
 Do all of the necessary things to configure and run SRS Server on your DCS Server machine.